Otago Peninsula: Arrival of the Europeans

 Various European visitors in the 1840s made records.

 In 1844 the Otago Association negotiated with local Kai Tahu to purchase the Otago Block for its Scottish Free Church settlement.
-However, at the initial meeting between iwi and agent (the New Zealand Company) the Kai Tahu leaders on 18 June stated their wish to retain the entire peninsula for themselves.
-But the company's surveyor Frederick Tuckett was reluctant to allow the Kai Tahu to retain military strategic land so close to the proposed site of the new settlement, nor allow them to control land on which there were already European settlers, in case they developed a settlement that would compete with that of the Otago Association's.
-The Kai Tahu negotiators convinced Turkett that while they would give up some of the peninsula they would not sell the northern portion, as this was where their villages and urupā were.
+However, at the initial meeting between iwi and agent (the New Zealand Company), the Kai Tahu leaders on 18 June stated their wish to retain the entire peninsula for themselves.
+But the company's surveyor Frederick Tuckett was reluctant to allow the Kai Tahu to retain militarily strategic land so close to the proposed site of the new settlement, nor allow them to control land on which there were already European settlers, in case they developed a settlement that would compete with that of the Otago Association's.
+The Kai Tahu negotiators convinced Turkett that while they would give up some of the peninsula, they would not sell the northern portion, as this was where their villages and urupā were.
 Some chiefs with strong Mamoe connections wanted to retain all of the Peninsula from Puketai onwards (as Anderson's Bay was then called).
-When William Wakefield of the New Zealand Company arrived on site on 16 July he was reluctant to accept this.
-Eventually, to purchase any of the land Wakefield had to accept the Kai Tahu position.
+When William Wakefield of the New Zealand Company arrived on site on 16 July, he was reluctant to accept this.
+Eventually, to purchase any of the land, Wakefield had to accept the Kai Tahu position.
 The deed of sale was signed on 31 July 1844 with Kai Tahu retaining 6,665 acres (2,697 ha) of the northern part of the peninsula.

 Charles Kettle, the association's surveyor, laid out suburban and country blocks in 1846 and 1847.
 The arrival of the first migrant ships in early 1848 saw the focus of settlement move to Dunedin while Port Chalmers on the other side of the harbour succeeded Otago as the international port.
-In December William Cargill, secular leader of the Otago settlement, successfully petitioned the government to re-instate 'Otago' as its original name.
-The old whaling village and adjacent Māori settlements had now become 'Otakou'.
+In December William Cargill, secular leader of the Otago settlement, successfully petitioned the government to re-instate "Otago" as its original name.
+The old whaling village and adjacent Māori settlements had now become "Otakou".